herpiko/herpiko.github.io/content/post/2024-06-24-steam-deck-jumpscare.md

 ```

 I was strugling to find an image viewer that is:
-- lightweight
+- Lightweight and fast, the image should be rendered immeadiately and simultaneously with the window decorator.
+- The window decoration is customizable, I want it open in full window/full screen.
-- not depend on huge library like Qt and GTK
+- Not depend on huge and bloated library like Qt and GTK.

 Modern Qt app has issue with X11 forwarding.
 ```